QuiltMC/rfcs/0002-quilt.mod.json.md

 * [access_wideners](#the-access_wideners-field) — Path(s) to an accesswidener file
 * [minecraft](#the-minecraft-field) - Minecraft related options
     * [environment](#the-environment-field) — What game environments this mod applies to

 ## The `schema_version` field
 | Type   | Required |
 |--------|----------|
 | Number | True     |

-The quilt.mod.json schema version to be used for parsing this file.
+The quilt mod file schema version to be used for parsing this file.
 Currently, the only valid version is 1.

 ## The `quilt_loader` field
 | Type   | Required |